Step 1: Overview

 Mold is a major-league nuisance.
 It blackens the grout lines in your shower, discolors drywall, shows up as black spots on siding, darkens decks, and grows on and rots damp wood everywhere.
 Even worse, it can be bad for your health.
 It releases microscopic spores that cause allergic reactions, runny noses and sneezing, as well as irritating, even injurious, odors.

 Almost every home gets mold infestations.
 The trick is to stop them before they get big and harm both you and your home.
-In this article, we’ll show you how to identify mold and eliminate the small infestations as well as the big ones that have gotten out of hand.
+In this article, you’ll learn about mold remediation.
+We’ll show you how to identify mold and eliminate the small infestations as well as the big ones that have gotten out of hand.

 You can easily remove minor mold with ordinary household cleaning products.
 But disturbing big infestations can be bad for your health, particularly if you are an allergy sufferer or have a weakened immune system.
 When you discover an extensive mold problem, we recommend that you use the rigorous protective measures we show in Photos 1 – 6, or consider calling in a professional to handle the problem.
 (Look under “Industrial Hygiene Consultants” or “Environmental and Ecological Consultants” in your Yellow Pages.
 Or call your local public health department.)
 And even if you hire pros, read through this article and make sure they follow similar precautions to keep the mold from spreading throughout your house.